kgavrilov1905/CDC_Dataset_Analysis/README.md

     ## Multiple R-squared:  0.2975, Adjusted R-squared:  0.297
     ## F-statistic: 562.5 on 3 and 3984 DF,  p-value: < 2.2e-16

+Individual p-values are showing significant evidence towards being important except for percent of people who consume vegetables less than once daily (Data\_Value19).
+Backwards elimination technique is applicable in this case to reduce the model and hopefully increase the R-squared.

 ``` r
 # Using Backward Elimination method, remove the variable Data_Value19
 model <- lm(Data_Value36 ~ Data_Value18 + Data_Value47, data = total)